Blockchain Meets COVID-19: A Framework for Contact Information Sharing and Risk Notification System: Introduction

 \section{Introduction}

-Until today, coronavirus has infected more than 11.5 million people and caused nearly 530,000 deaths\cite{corvuis_worldwide}.
-In particular, the United States has become the country with the largest number of known infections\cite{corvuis_us}.
-Every country has its own privacy policy to share information about infected people.
-It is challenging to share information across the world with reliable privacy protection since different countries have their own privacy policy to share the information of infected people.
+Until today, coronavirus has infected more than 128 million people and caused 2.8 million deaths\cite{corvuis_worldwide}.
+In particular, the United States has the largest number of known infections\cite{corvuis_us}.
+To reduce the spread of the epidemic, people need to grasp the infection status of COVID-19 to prevent infection or take timely treatment.
+Every country has a different policy to share infection information, challenging to provide reliable privacy protection worldwide.

-Information sharing in a centralized manner, such as MIT, Apple, and Google who announced their tracking solutions by storing users' personal data in cloud \cite{rivest2020pact}\cite{Apple_Google_virus_tracking}, is highly relying on users' trust.
-Once the personal data has been uploading to the cloud, users generally cannot control the potential abuse.
-If a comprehensive data security solution is missing, the private user data in the cloud may be hacked for any other harmful purposes.
-As a global organization, the World Health Organization (WHO) collaborates with the governments around the world to share information and enhance the management of epidemic prevention.
+Information sharing in a centralized manner, such as MIT, Apple, and Google, announced their tracking solutions by storing users' data in cloud \cite{rivest2020pact}\cite{Apple_Google_virus_tracking}, is highly relying on users' trust.
+Once the personal data has been uploaded to the cloud, users cannot prevent potential data abuse.
+If a comprehensive data security solution is missing, the private user data may be hacked for harmful purposes.
+As a global organization, the World Health Organization (WHO) collaborates with governments worldwide to share information and enhance epidemic prevention management.
 However, WHO is losing trust from some countries and cannot obtain sufficient support.
-Some other governments may conceal, falsely report, or hinder from reporting epidemic information.
-These may create a gaping security hole for global epidemic prevention.
+Some other governments may conceal, falsely report, or hinder from reporting epidemic information, which may create a gaping security hole for global epidemic prevention\cite{Data_Security_Issue_in_Epidemic}.
 To this end, there is no way for individuals to share their information and protect their data privacy simultaneously.
-Government departments and organizations may access the health medical data of all people, and go beyond the scope of their responsibility and duty.
-For example, some government health departments may locate the personal identity of infected patients, and then enforce them in a centralized isolation shelter, resulting in secondary infections, and restricting personal freedom.
-Actually, Apple and Google will share the infected individuals' information with health authorities\cite{Apple_Google_virus_tracking}, which means people's personal data privacy and human rights are being violated without their knowledge.